How to Get Started

 Photo: International Union of Painters and Allied Trades

+If you are not ready to apply to an apprenticeship program, then an apprenticship readiness program may be a good fit for you.
 Developed by North America’s Building Trades Union (NABTU), Multi-Craft Core (MC3) Pre-Apprenticeship programs provide participants with technical and job readiness skills that will prepare them for a career in construction.

 Graduates earn industry-standard certifications, meet with employers, tour apprenticeship training centers, and connect with union members and contractors.
 Many MC3 programs provide supportive services, stipends and referrals to housing and food assistance.